Qumulo/docs/shift-from-s3.md

 ![title](administrator-guide/images/administrator-shift-from-create-copy1.png)

-On the next screen select `Remote` to `Local` direction and then input path, region, folder, bucket, and key parameters like shown on the screen below.
+On the next screen select `Remote` to `Local` direction and then fill in fields under the `Local` and `Remote` sections.

 ![title](administrator-guide/images/administrator-shift-from-create-copy2.png)

+`Local Directory Path`: the path of the destination directory on the Qumulo cluster

+`Remote Region`: the AWS region for your Amazon S3 bucket

+`Remote Folder`: the name of the existing folder in the target bucket on Amazon S3

+`Remote Bucket Name`: the name of the existing Amazon S3 bucket

+`Remote Access Key ID and Secret Access`: the key ID and access key for Amazon S3

+NOTE: The `Local Directory Path` and `Remote Folder` fields will default to "/" if left blank.

-Select `Advanced S3 Server Settings` for additional S3 server configuration.
+Optionally select `Advanced S3 Server Settings` for additional S3 server configuration.

 ![title](administrator-guide/images/administrator-shift-from-create-copy3.png)

-In order to proceed next click `Create Copy` on the bottom of the screen.
+Click `Create Copy` on the bottom of the screen.
 A confirmation dialog will appear to highlight details of the copy relationship.
 If everything is correct, click `Yes, Create` to confirm.

 ![title](administrator-guide/images/administrator-shift-from-create-copy4.png)

 ### Viewing Configuration Details and Status of Shift Relationships

-* All Shift relationships can be viewed by navigating to `Cluster` -> `Copy to/from S3`.
+All Shift relationships can be viewed by navigating to `Cluster` -> `Copy to/from S3`.

 ![title](administrator-guide/images/administrator-shift-from-list-relationships.png)

-* Each relationship has an action menu where `View Details` can be clicked to show specifics about a particular relationship.
+Each relationship has an action menu where `View Details` can be clicked to show specifics about a particular relationship.

 ![title](administrator-guide/images/administrator-shift-from-view-details1.png)